3 dead and 8 injured after truck strikes group celebrating July 4 in Manhattan park

 The first Fire Department crew to arrive at the scene found the pickup truck on top of four of the victims and firefighters worked to quickly extricate them before emergency medical personnel began treatment, Meyers said.

-Investigators do not believe the crash was an act of terrorism, Maddrey and New York Mayor Eric Adams said in the news briefing at the scene.
+Investigators do not believe the crash was an act of terrorism, Maddrey and Adams said.

 Authorities were testing the driver for possible alcohol use, which was believed to be a factor in the crash, Maddrey said.